 In the other Agents category Cushman & Wakefield retained the Retail Agency for the third successive year, while CBRE were also successful as Property Management Company of the Year in the Company Awards section, a record-equalling four awards in total for advisory companies.

-But it was the development arm of Swedish based conglomerate, Skanska Commercial Development Europe that shone brightest, lifting five titles on a night of triumph, equalling their own record set in 2014.
+But it was the development arm of Swedish based conglomerate, Skanska Commercial Development Europe that shone brightest, lifting five titles on a night to equal their own record set in 2014.

-One of the main characteristics of the 2018 edition was the sheer v0olume of high calibre projects completed during 2017, particularly in the Prague office segment.
-But also the number of ambitious restoration projects in all building awards categories, notably the hotel segment where more than half the short listed nominees were renovations, restorations or “renewals”.
+One of the main characteristics of the 2018 edition was the sheer volume of high calibre projects completed during 2017 compared with recent years, particularly in the Prague office segment which was dominant in the Building Awards categories.
+But also the number of ambitious restoration projects in all building awards categories, notably the hotel segment where more than half the short listed nominees were renovations, restorations or “renewals”, providing an interesting market signal for developers.

-German cross-border financier pbb Deutsche Pfrandbriefbank landing the Lender award for the first time in a few years in their see-saw battle with Helaba, which was disrupted for the first time in a decade last year by Erste Bank.
-Another historic seesaw battle in the Construction Company category saw Strabag regain the title it lost last year to Skanska SA.
+Also enjoying a sustained run of success was Panattoni Europe, taking the Industrial Developer title for the fourth year in a row, another emerging storyline in the sector, having unseated one of the biggest market whales in ProLogis to assume the position of undisputed king of sheds in New Europe.
+German cross-border financier pbb Deutsche Pfrandbriefbank were also successful once again in the Lender category, their see-saw battle with Helaba having been disrupted for the first time in a decade last year by Erste Bank.
+And another historic seesaw battle in the Construction Companycategory saw Strabag regain the title it lost last year to Skanska SA.

-But the market whales didn’t have it all their own way.
-Home grown Czech firms, fund manager CPI Property Group and legal advisors Wilsons, as well as regional project management consultants Sentient, struck blows for the market salmon at the dinner and awards ceremony hosted by Monika Zamachowska for the 10th successive year, which was beautifully serenaded by the Isibane se Afrika gospel choir of Inkcubeko Arts & Culture, flown in especially form the event from Cape Town.
+But the heavyweights didn’t have it all their own way.
+Home grown Czech firms, fund manager CPI Property Group and legal advisors Wilsons, as well as regional project management consultants Sentient, struck blows for the market salmon at the dinner and awards ceremony hosted by Monika Zamachowska for the 10th successive year, which was beautifully serenaded by the Isibane se Afrika gospel choir of Inkcubeko Arts & Culture, flown in especially for the event from Cape Town in South Africa.

 “Our congratulations to all this year’s winners and short listed candidates on another outstanding year for the sector, and our thanks to all participants, collaborators, jurors and partners for helping to make this the most successful edition of CEEQA to date.”